yugalofficial/pdf-merge/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Live Demo

+You can access the live version of the tool here: [Yugal PDF Merge Tool](https://yugalofficial.github.io/pdf-merge/)

+## Contributing

+We welcome contributions!
+If you have suggestions or improvements, feel free to create a pull request or open an issue.

+## License

+This project is licensed under the MIT License.

+---

+**Developed by Yugal**

 ## Acknowledgments

 - [PDF-Lib](https://pdf-lib.js.org/) for handling PDF manipulation.